-The best thing for preventing complications with heart failure is to develop a good relationship with your health care team, which may include your primary care physician, a cardiologist, a physical therapist, a health coach and others.
+The best thing for preventing complications with heart disease is to develop a good relationship with your health care team, which may include your primary care physician, a health coach and others.
 Keeping open communication with your health care team is important and helps you play an active role in your care.